Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Characterisation of the CP type

 \begin{proof} We prove the equivalent statement for $(G,\rho)$ reversible.
 We may also assume that $(G,\rho)$ is ergodic.
 Say that a finite set $S$ \textbf{disconnects} $G$ if $G \setminus S$ has two infinite components.
 Since $G$ is two-ended almost surely, such a set $S$ exists and each infinite component of $G \setminus S$ is necessarily one-ended.
 We call these two components $G_1$ and $G_2$.
 Suppose for contradiction that $G$ is transient almost surely.
 In this case, a simple random walk $X_n$ eventually stays in one of the $G_i$, and hence the subgraph induced by this $G_i$ must be transient.

-Now, since $G$ is two-ended almost surely, there exist $R$ and $M$ such that, with positive probability, the ball $B_R(X_n)$ disconnects $G$ and the degree sum of $B_R(X_n)$ is at most $M$.
+Now, since $G$ is two-ended almost surely, there exist $R$ and $M$ such that, with positive probability, the ball $B_R(X_n)$ disconnects $G$ and $|B_R(X_n)| \leq M$.
 By the Ergodic Theorem this occurs for infinitely many $n$ almost surely.
 On the event that $X_n$ eventually stays in $G_i$, since $G_i$ is one-ended, this yields an infinite collection of disjoint cutsets of size at most $M$ separating $\rho$ from infinity in $G_i$.
 Thus, $G_i$ is recurrent by the Nash-Williams criterion \cite{LP:book}, a contradiction. \end{proof}